 I saw you wrote about [insert topic].
 I know [insert unique story angle] is something your audience feels strongly about, and I did some research that might surprise them.
 Here’s the article:[insert link to article here].

 What’s interesting is how [useful point about your article].

-But there is a risk of using this technique.
-You can actually be TOO controversial (or sputter and die because you aren’t controversial enough).
+However, there is a risk of using this technique because you can actually be TOO controversial.

 With great power comes great responsibility.